hjs-spec/eusair-jep-initial-assessment/README.md

 ## 🌐 The HJS Multi-Dimensional Anchoring Framework
-Harmonizing Global Intelligence with Physical & Sovereign Reality HJS (Human Judgment System) is designed as a Universal Anchoring Layer.
+Harmonizing Global Intelligence with Physical & Sovereign Reality HJS is designed as a Universal Anchoring Layer.
 We stand on the shoulders of the immense contributions made by AI pioneers and standard-setting bodies (such as OpenAI, IEEE, and ISO), providing the "Final Mile" of technical certainty required for legal and physical accountability.

 1. Mathematical Anchor: Integrity of Intelligence
 Mechanism: Ed25519 Elliptic Curve Cryptography.